Harpur Hill Primary School & Nursery

 We expect pupils to take care of their school and each other.
 Pupils have responsibilities such as school councillors, Head Boy and Head Girl.
 Children enjoy and value these roles, treating each other respectfully.
 We also celebrate children's achievements, for example, through our Friday 'Good News Assemblies'.

 Children are positive and keen to reflect on experiences; they understand the consequences of their actions, and recognise the difference between right and wrong.
-They are able to debate and discuss moral issues and offer reasoned views - this was evident in the Year 6 ‘How could Hitler have convinced a nation to follow him?’ topic when children gave reasons and discussed the rise of the Nazis and the Holocaust.
+They are able to debate and discuss moral issues and offer reasoned views - for example, this is evident in Year 6 when children give reasons and discuss the rise of the Nazis and the Holocaust.

 Tolerance of those of different faiths and beliefs